Sauna Dynamics – What Is A Sauna and How A Sauna Works

 People in IR Booths, Sweat Cabins and Banyas often move around to try to even out the radiant heat they feel as best they can; their arm blocks it from their side so they move their arm, there’s too much on their feet so they turn away from the source a bit.

-It’s important also to understand point-source vs mass-source.
-Point-source is radiant from a smaller single point such as a typical sauna heater.
+Point Source vs Mass Source – Point-source is radiant from a smaller single point such as a sauna heater.
 This is the most harsh and uncomfortable.
 Mass-source is when the source is very large relative to us or there are many sources from different directions.
 The walls of a sauna are mass-source as are those of a laconium, caldarium or tepidarium.
 An IR booth with panels on all sides is somewhat mass source though not as even as those former.
 We feel this more evenly on all parts of our body.

 A large 8’ high x 5’ wide banya oven is kind of mass-source.
 It’s not as even as all of the walls but much better than a small sauna stove.
 When using small banya stoves they will often place stone slabs on a large portion of the wall behind the stove to reflect the radiant from the stove and kind of emulate the more mass source heat of a larger banya oven and avoid the more uneven and harsh point-source heat of the smaller stove.